Balancing Privacy and Progress When Sharing Real-World Imaging Data

 Our regulatory-grade, de-identified, and annotated datasets are ideal for developing AI models across oncology, neurology, and cardiology disease areas.
 Segmed has been part of more than 35 FDA clearances, multiple foundation models, and fit-for-purpose real-world evidence research projects.

-Connect with us to explore how our diverse, high-quality tokenized imaging datasets can enhance the training and validation of healthcare AI models.
+to explore how our diverse, high-quality tokenized imaging datasets can enhance the training and validation of healthcare AI models.

 Real-world imaging data is more sensitive because it includes both image pixels and embedded DICOM (Digital Imaging and Communications in Medicine) metadata that can contain identifiable patient, device, or institution information.
 When combined, these elements increase re-identification risk compared to structured health records alone.